Séamus Freeman: Episcopal ministry

 In December 2010, Bishop Freeman wrote in the Irish Times of the Pastoral Letter of Pope Benedict XVI to the Catholics of Ireland, "There was widespread disappointment among the faithful that in the pope’s letter last March, sex abuse was not seen as a symptom of shortcomings in church structure."
 He noted that people "observed there was no critique of the role of the Vatican, and little or no acknowledgment of the exclusion of lay people from roles in which they can contribute".

 On 29 July 2016, Pope Francis accepted Freeman's letter of resignation.
 Freeman stated that he resigned due to poor health.
-Bishop Freeman passed away on 20 August 2022, aged 78.
+Bishop Freeman died on 20 August 2022, aged 78.